director of business development

 Michelle joined EMC in 2013 when she relocated from Southern Illinois.
 Her years of experience in customer service and office management have been useful in her transition into the construction management and engineering field.
 Michelle is the office administrator at our material testing and special inspection division in Palmer.
 She provides administrative direction and support for daily operational activities including, but not limited to, field coordination, clientele relations, billing, lab data entry and employee support.

 David joined EMC in 2011 as a Field Manager for all operations on Kodiak Island.
-He has 10+ years of construction related experience with increasing responsibilities in the field and laboratory.
-He is certified in ICC, ACI, AWS, and WAQTC.
+He has 12+ years of construction related experience with increasing responsibilities in the field and laboratory.
+He is certified in ICC, ACI, OSHA, and WAQTC.
 His responsibilities include: special inspections, field and laboratory testing, training, client relations, and review of project documents.
-Notable projects include: ML & P Plant 2A Expansion project, Kodiak Fish and Game building, Nikiski Generation Plant Expansion, Pillar Mountain Windmill project, and the Foam Asphalt Expansion for the Kodiak Airport.
+He has worked on large complex projects in Georgia, Florida, Washington, and now resides in Alaska.
+Notable projects in Alaska include: ML & P Plant 2A Expansion project, Kodiak Fish and Game building, Nikiski Generation Plant Expansion, Pillar Mountain Windmill project, and the Kodiak Airport Expansion Project.

 Nick has been a materials technician for EMC since 2012, when he began working in the materials lab in Palmer.
 Since then, Nick has gone on to work in the field and in several remote lab locations around the state.
 These include Kodiak, Soldotna, and most recently at the Hope Junction for the Seward Highway MP54.5-75 project.
 Duties involved in these areas included constant communication with contractors and clients, field testing and sampling, laboratory testing, and submittal of reports.
 Nick’s training includes the following: ACI field and strength; WAQTC qualified in asphalt, aggregate, embankment & base and in-place density.
 During his time with EMC, Nick has also earned a Bachelor’s degree in Music Education as well as a Master of Arts in Teaching (MAT) degree from the University of Alaska Anchorage.